ihaveamac/pyctr/docs/example-nand.rst

 In this example we will take a dumped Nintendo 3DS NAND image and extract data from the partitions.

-To use the FAT filesystems in TWL Photo, TWL NAND, and CTRNAND, we will also use the `pyfatfs package <https://github.com/nathanhi/pyfatfs>`_.
-This is not a dependency for pyctr and so your application needs to have it as one if you expect to interact with filesystem contents.

 `Use GodMode9 to dump the NAND and essential files from your console. <https://wiki.hacks.guide/wiki/3DS:GodMode9/Usage#Creating_a_NAND_Backup>`_ No examples files are provided.

 .. note::